sindresorhus/guides/npm-global-without-sudo-linux.md

-# Install npm packages globally on Linux without sudo
+# Install npm packages globally on Linux or OSX without sudo

 npm installs packages locally within each of your projects by default.
 You can also install packages globally (e.g. `npm install -g <package>`).
 However